seoulai/seoulai.github.io/hackathon.md

 - There are 2 modes: LOCAL and HACKATHON.
 - Your agent will start trading in HACKATHON mode.
 This will affect the virtual KRW balance provided by Seoul AI.
-- You can trian your agent in the LOCAL mode.
+- You can train your agent in the LOCAL mode.
 We advice you to train your agent before trying out the HACKATHON mode.

 #### LOCAL mode Example 1